acrotron/aye-blog/content/blog/2025-11-16-ayechat-rag-deep-dive.md

 ### Working in the Shadows: Background Processing

-All indexing work happens in a background thread, as initiated in `aye/controller/repl.py`.
+All indexing work happens in a background thread, as initiated in [aye/controller/repl.py](https://github.com/acrotron/aye-chat/blob/main/src/aye/controller/repl.py).
 A standard `ThreadPoolExecutor` would create non-daemon threads, which would prevent the application from exiting until the indexing was complete.
-To fix this, we implemented a custom `DaemonThreadPoolExecutor` in `aye/model/index_manager.py`.
+To fix this, we implemented a custom `DaemonThreadPoolExecutor` in [aye/model/index_manager.py](https://github.com/acrotron/aye-chat/blob/main/src/aye/model/index_manager.py).
 This small but critical change ensures that background indexing is automatically terminated when the user quits the chat.

 ### Playing Nice: Limiting CPU Impact

 Calculating embeddings is CPU-intensive.
 To prevent Aye Chat from hogging system resources and causing UI lag, we implemented two key constraints:

 1.  **Worker Count:** We limit the number of background indexing threads to half the available CPU cores, with a maximum of 4.
 This leaves plenty of CPU cycles for the main application and other user tasks.
 2.  **Process Priority:** On POSIX-compliant systems (like Linux and macOS), we use `os.nice(5)` to lower the priority of the background worker threads.
-This tells the operating system to prioritize other processes (like the user's terminal) over our indexing work.
+We're essentially telling the operating system, 'Hey, this indexing is important, but don't let it slow down whatever the user is actively doing.'
+It's all about being a good citizen on your machine.

 ```python
 # aye/model/index_manager.py